cernak-lab/one-step-retro/README.md

 - **figure3/**: Examples of one-step forward syntheses showing drug targets from DrugBank synthesized from commercially available building blocks.
 Each reaction corresponds to chord pairs shown in Figure 4.
 - **figure4/**: Single-step cross coupling maps between DrugBank and purchasable compounds, trellised by synthon building block type and bond formed.
 Includes Excel data table and Jupyter notebooks for reanalysis and graphic generation.
 (The raw images/illustrator files are too big to push all to GitHub)
 - **figure5/**: Top 25 reactions between building block classes identified in the analysis.
 Includes reaction histogram visualization with Jupyter notebook showing the most common retrosynthetic disconnections.
+- **figure6/**: Retrosynthetic analysis of Lichens.
+Updated reaction_targeter.py can be found here.

 - **manuscript/**: Manuscript documents
 - **output_datasets/**: Generated Excel datasets for various transformation types (alkyl-alkyl, aryl-aryl, aryl-alkyl cross-couplings)